mariow/ICSprivacy/README.md

 - Set up lambda function:
   - Create a new lambda function with the option "author from scratch".
 Choose a helpful name and select the python runtime that matches your local setup (```ls venv/lib/``` ;) ), create a new role and note the name of that role
   - upload lambda_package.zip
+  - under General configuration set the timeout to a much higher value than the default 3s; I use 2 minutes which is usually way too much
   - under Configuration > Environment variables set the following fields to configure the script:
     - BUCKET_NAME: name of the target bucket where the filtered calendar feed should be uploaded
     - OUTPUT_KEY: filename of the resulting, filtered calendar feed